Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 See [CAN connection basics](/User_manual/Machine_configuration/CAN_connection)

 All boards in the system must have different CAN addresses.
 Duet 3 Mootor 23CLs are shipped set to a default CAN address of 123.
-They will also revert to 123 if you use the can reset button (not exposed on prototpyes).
-Therefore, if you have more than one new M23CL or tother Cut3d CAN-FD connectted expansion board, only one of them must be powered up and connected to the CAN bus at a time so the address can be changed form the default.
+They will also revert to 123 if you use the can reset button (not exposed on prototypes).
+Therefore, if you have more than one new M23CL or other Duet3d CAN-FD connected expansion board, only one of them must be powered up and connected to the CAN bus at a time so the address can be changed from the default.
 So disconnect power to all but one of them (you can leave the CAN bus connected if it's easier).
 When you have changed the CAN address of that M23CL, you can connect the next one; and so on.
 See the section: [Set the CAN address](/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL#set-the-can-address) below for how to change the default address.

 ## Startup Time